chopralab/paddy/README.md

 ## Example

-To run paddy, one simply needs to define their evaluation function, and parameter space:
+To run paddy, one simply needs to define their evaluation function, and parameter space.

 ```
 >>> import paddy